psenough/assisted_performer/README.md

 # Installing in Windows

+Assisted Performer has only been tested on Windows 8 and Windows 10.
+No clue if it works out of the box on Mac or Linux.

 Install [nodejs](http://nodejs.org/)

 Clone the repo and call `npm install` to install all dependencies.

+## MIDI support

 If you want to handle MIDI parameter install [loopmidi](https://www.tobias-erichsen.de/software/loopmidi.html) aswell.